Closedness and invertibility for the sum of two closed operators: Introduction

 If we restrict to the commuting case, then we mention two classical results that further provide closedness.
-Dore and Venni in \cite{DV} employed a different formula for the inverse of the sum and used the underline properties of the UMD Banach spaces.
-In such a space they showed that if two resolvent commuting operators have bounded imaginary powers and the strong parabolicity condition for their power angles is satisfied (i.e. their sum is less that $\pi$), then their sum is closed and invertible.
-As an application, a criterion to the question of maximal $L^p$-regularity for the abstract linear parabolic problem was also given.
+By employing the underlying properties of UMD Banach spaces, Dore and Venni in \cite{DV} showed that the sum of two operators that have bounded imaginary powers is closed and invertible, provided that the strong parabolicity condition on their power angles is satisfied.
 Next, Kalton and Weis in \cite{KW1} treated the problem as a special case of operator valued holomorphic functional calculus.
-Without assumptions on the geometry of the Banach space, they showed that if one of the operators admits bounded $H^\infty$-calculus, the other one is $R$-sectorial (or $U$-sectorial) and the standard strong parabolicity condition on the corresponding angles is fulfilled (i.e. their sum is greater that $\pi$), then the sum is closed and invertible.
-They further provided an application to the problem of maximal $L^p$-regularity for the abstract linear parabolic equation that led to characterization of this property in UMD spaces.
+Without assumption on the geometry of the Banach space, they showed that if one of the operators admits a bounded $H^\infty$-calculus, the other one is $R$-sectorial (or even $U$-sectorial) and the strong parabolicity condition on the corresponding angles is fulfilled, then the sum is closed and invertible.

 For the general case of non-commuting operators we mention the following two remarkable generalizations.
-First, Monniaux and Pr\"uss in \cite{MP} showed that the Dore-Venni theorem can be extended to the non-commuting case if further the Labbas-Terreni condition \cite[(2.6)]{MP} is satisfied.
-As an application they showed maximal regularity results to a general evolutionary integral equation.
+First, Monniaux and Pr\"uss in \cite{MP} showed that the Dore-Venni theorem can be extended to the non-commuting case if furthermore the Labbas-Terreni condition \cite[(2.6)]{MP} is satisfied.
 Then, Pr\"uss and Simonett, extended the Kalton-Weis theorem to the general case of non-commuting operators provided that either the Da Prato-Grisvard condition \cite[(3.1)]{PS} or the Labbas-Terreni condition \cite[(3.2)]{PS} is satisfied.
-Their application gave maximal regularity results for the abstract linear parabolic problem for the Laplacian on wedge domains.